Evensgn/RISC-V-CPU/README.md

 Zhou Fan (范舟)

-This project is a RISC-V CPU with 5-stage pipeline implemented in verilog HDL, which is a course project of Computer Architecture, ACM Class @ SJTU.
+This project is a RISC-V CPU with 5-stage pipeline implemented in Verilog HDL, which is a course project of Computer Architecture, ACM Class @ SJTU.

 ## Documents